lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - EXPLAIN <your join query>  — look for “Redistribute/Broadcast Motion” nodes.
 - Run the query and inspect the Query details/profile in the Redshift console for cross‑slice data transfer.

-If you want, provide an example query and table definitions and I’ll show what the EXPLAIN should look like and what to change to co‑locate the join.

 ## How do you detect queries that are not using sort key pruning effectively?
 Sort-key pruning (block/zone-map elimination) cuts I/O by skipping disk blocks whose sort-key ranges can't match the WHERE predicates.
 To detect when pruning is not happening effectively, use three complementary approaches: plan inspection, system table metrics, and targeted tests.